Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) Resource Center

 The SBIR program started as a pilot program at NSF in the late 1970's.
 Since then, subsequent legislative acts have been passed to govern its existence and execution.
 In 1992, Congress approved the creation of the STTR program.
 Currently, both the SBIR and STTR programs are operating on a continuing resolution basis.

 Small Business Innovation Research (SBIR)

-- 2.5% of the extramural research budget for all agencies with a budget greater than $100M per year is dedicated to funding SBIR projects.
+- 3% (will increase to 3.2% by FY2017) of the extramural research budget for all agencies with a budget greater than $100M per year is dedicated to funding SBIR projects.

 Small Business Technology Transfer (STTR)

 - A set-aside program to facilitate cooperative R&D between small business concerns and U.S. research institutions – with the potential for commercialization.

 - 0.45% of the extramural research budget for all agencies with a budget greater than $1B per year is dedicated to funding STTR projects.